SoftInstigate/restheart/security/rh-test/README.md

-# Testing
+# RESTHeart Test

 ## Approach

-uIAM testing leverages [RESTHeart](https://restheart.org) integration test suite that comprises more that 120 tests.

-docker-compose is used to run the following application stack:
+Execute the [RESTHeart](https://restheart.org) integration test suite that comprises more that 120 tests on the following application stack:

 - uIAM
 - RESTHeart
 - MongoDB

 RESTHeart is run with its security system disabled but uIAM runs in front of it to secure its resources.

-Once the stack is running, the RESTHeart integration test suite is run.

 ## How to run the tests